tobylockley/overture-drivers/dev/zeevee_zyper/readme.md

   - Removed hard-coded switcher logic
   - Placed all available sources, including video-walls, in one enum list for simplicity
   - Now tracks when decoder is in video-wall mode

+### 1.0.2
+  - Removed dev files, added some info to readme